MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization/text.md

 ## Localize text in Xamarin.Forms

 Text is localized in Xamarin.Forms using the generated `AppResources` class.
 This class is named based on the default resource file name.
-Since the sample project resource file is named **AppResources.cs**, Visual Studio generates a matching class called `AppResources`.
+Since the sample project resource file is named **AppResources.resx**, Visual Studio generates a matching class called `AppResources`.
 Static properties are generated in the `AppResources` class for each row in the resource file.
 The following static properties are generated in the sample application's `AppResources` class:

 - AddButton
 - NotesLabel